-Cafeteria: Church dress as defined in the above paragraph is required dress for the Sunday noon meal in the Cafeteria.
-Work clothes are allowed in the cafeteria if a student works too late to change for dining.
-Such students must eat in the staff area.
+Cafeteria Church dress as defined in the above paragraph is required dress for the Sunday noon meal in the Cafeteria.
+General Campus apparel is acceptable in the cafeteria at other times.
+Students returning to the Campus Cafeteria directly from work without adequate opportunity to change to general campus apparel must eat in the staff dining room.